JetBrains/teamcity-documentation/topics/clean-up.md

 Notes on the keep rule behavior:
 * If several tags are entered, the rule will apply to all builds marked with any of these tags.
-* In all "_Days since..._" range options, TeamCity doesn't consider fractional hours of a certain date and applies a rule only to builds that started in a time interval from the selected day (from midnight until 11:59 PM) and back to the starting day of the affected range (the selected day minus the configured limit of days).
+* In all "_Days since_" range options, TeamCity doesn't consider fractional hours of a certain date and applies a rule only to builds that started in a time interval from the selected day (from midnight until 11:59 PM) and back to the starting day of the affected range (the selected day minus the configured limit of days).

 ## Deleted Build Configurations Clean-up